Special Monthly Compensation (SMC)

 - Other service-connected disabilities combined with those listed above.

-How is SMC calculated for a Veteran?
+How is Special Monthly Compensation calculated for a Veteran?

 - The amputation of one or more limbs, hands, or feet,